JoyfulReaper/MissionControl/README.md

 }
 ```

-`EventArchive` and `DatabaseFileName` are required and validated before the RabbitMQ consumer starts. `DatabaseFileName` must be a filename, not a path.
+`EventArchive` and `DatabaseFileName` are required and validated before the NATS consumer starts. `DatabaseFileName` must be a filename, not a path.
 A missing or blank `BasePath` resolves to `Data` under the application directory; a relative value is also resolved from the application directory, while an absolute value is used directly.
-Invalid paths fail startup instead of falling back to another database.
+Invalid paths fail startup instead of falling back to another database. `NatsConsumer:DurableName` and `NatsConsumer:FilterSubject` are required, and `MaxDeliveries` must be greater than zero.

 ### Agent